EyasuTeshome/shifttracker/orientation/value-and-potential-of-daily-standups.md

-# Value & potential of Daily Standups
+# The value and potential of daily standups

 ## Learning Objectives

-- Describe the value of the Daily Standup Team
+- Describe the value of the daily standup team
 - Show you know how to use daily forms to drive successful meeting activities

 ### Estimated time: 0.5h

 ## Description

-This lesson will help you become familiar with the value and importance of Daily Standups at Microverse, which take place at the end of every program day.
+This lesson will help you become familiar with the value and importance of daily standups at Microverse, which take place at the end of every program day.

 ### Why are daily stand-ups important?